rediacc/docs/docs/cli/api-reference/rm-commands.md

 - Only bridges with FAILED, COMPLETED, or CANCELLED queue items can be deleted
 - Deletion will also remove all bridge vault data
 - Operation is permanent and cannot be undone
-- Bridge deletion is tracked in audit logs for compliance
+- Bridge deletion is tracked in audit logs for monitoring

 ## machine